sebiwtt/flaskriver/docs/API/ClassificationInterface.md

 **Request Payload**

-- A JSON Object containig a list of features with no key specified.
+- A JSON Object containing a list of features with no key specified.
 ```json
 {
     "x1":300,